 Rhinoplasty (informally knows as a “nose job”) is among the most common facial procedure for both men and women, which makes sense, since the nose is such a prominent and central facial feature.
 Reshaping and resizing the nose can have a dramatic effect on the attractiveness of the face as a whole.
 Surgical rhinoplasty under general anesthesia has been around for a long time, but with the advent of injectable fillers, liquid rhinoplasty offers a non-invasive option that may be suitable for clients who need only subtle alterations.

 Facelifts and brow lifts are another very popular facial surgery, as the upper third of the face tends to show signs of aging sooner and more noticeably.
-Botox can also be used to diminish the appearance of lines and wrinkles in this area, and thread lifts are another non-surgical option that can be done in-office with local anesthesia.
+Botulinum Toxin can also be used to diminish the appearance of lines and wrinkles in this area, and thread lifts are another non-surgical option that can be done in-office with local anesthesia.
 Raising the browline and smoothing out the forehead can easily take decades off a face.

 Blepharoplasty (surgery on the eyelids) is an increasingly common trend in anti-aging procedures, and can also help restore any loss in peripheral vision caused by drooping or sagging eyelids.
 Lifting and tightening the skin around the eyes gives the whole face a more youthful, alert appearance.

 For men, the most sought-after procedures tend to be hair transplants, chin implants or injections, buccal fat removal (surgically thinning out the cheeks), and/or neck liposuction to help define the jawline.
-Though as the stigma around cosmetic surgery continues to fade, more and more men are getting facial procedures of all kinds, as well as Botox and injectable fillers.
+Though as the stigma around cosmetic surgery continues to fade, more and more men are getting facial procedures of all kinds, as well as Botulinum Toxin and injectable fillers.

 For patients with a “double” chin or a sagging neck, a neck lift and/or neck liposuction are great options, restoring the neck to a lengthened and more youthful appearance.

-And of course, lip procedures continue to be in high-demand, and may include an actual lip lift, or injecting the lips with dermal fillers and/or Botox.
+And of course, lip procedures continue to be in high-demand, and may include an actual lip lift, or injecting the lips with dermal fillers and/or Botulinum Toxin.
 This helps counteract the natural thinning of the lips that comes with aging, and corrects any downward sagging at the corners of the mouth.

 Can I have multiple facial procedures done at once?